dmitrypol/dmitrypol.github.io/_posts/2016-11-01-rails-many-dbs.md

 <% end %>
 {% endhighlight %}

 That will cache entire page.
-We can also implement method level caching:
+We can also implement method level caching (modify Article `belongs_to :user` to have `touch: true` to bust cache):

 {% highlight ruby %}
 # app/models/user.rb